SharmaRahul21/etl-yelp.v1_DE_b/README.md

 ##### NOTE 1: As the size of data was too big, github threw error of large file uploads.
 So after cloning this repository, Kindly copy [business_composition_final1.json, business_composition_final2.json, business_composition_final3.json, business_composition_final4.json, business_composition_final5.json, reviews1.csv, reviews2.csv, reviews3.csv, reviews4.csv, reviews5.csv, user.sqlite] to the package paths: yelp_etl_pkg.data.Yelp_data_Set & docker_build_yelp_etl.yelp_etl_pkg.data.Yelp_data_Set paths.

-##### NOTE 2: I have also uploaded the package with the data at S3 bucket where i am outputting the data.
+##### NOTE 2: I have also uploaded the package with the data at S3 bucket where the output will be pushed.
 I have shared the S3 bucket details over email.

 # Overview of the Application:
-The github link () includes a handful of folder and files.
-And this part of the document intents to describe their purpose.
+The github includes a handful of folder and files.
+And this part of the document intends to describe their purpose.

 1. "yelp_etl_pkg" is the main application package
 The packaging of the application is done using dependency manager - Poetry and below is the structure of the it.